 3 | Implement a system to continue labeling, tracking, and naming new SKUs in your warehouse.
 Be consistent.

-Implementing changes like creating SKUs for your entire inventory may seem like a daunting task, but once it’s done, you’ll open the door to so many possibilities when it comes to tracking your inventory and growing your business.
-Your business is worth the effort!
+Creating SKUs will open the door to so many possibilities when it comes to tracking your inventory and growing your business by creating SKUs.
+It may seem like a daunting task.
+But, your business is worth the effort!